New Jersey Route 34: Route description

-Route 34 begins at an intersection with Route 35 and Route 70 in Wall Township, Monmouth County at the former Brielle Circle, heading to the northwest on a six-lane undivided road.
+Route 34 begins at an intersection with Route 35 and Route 70 in Wall Township, Monmouth County, at the former Brielle Circle, heading to the northwest on a six-lane undivided road.
 A short distance past this intersection, the route becomes a four-lane divided highway that passes through suburban development with some woods.
-It passes over the Capital to Coast Trail and interchanges with County Route 524 Spur (CR 524 Spur) before reaching the Allenwood Circle, where Route 34 intersects CR 524.
+It passes over the Capital to Coast Trail and meets CR 524 Spur before reaching the Allenwood Circle, where Route 34 intersects CR 524.
 Past the Allenwood Circle, the road continues northwest to a partial interchange with the Garden State Parkway.
 This interchange has access to the northbound Garden State Parkway from northbound Route 34, to the southbound Garden State Parkway from southbound Route 34, and to both directions of Route 34 from the southbound Garden State Parkway.
 Immediately past this interchange, the road intersects CR 30 before coming to a cloverleaf interchange with I-195 and Route 138.
 Route 34 provides the missing movements between the southbound Garden State Parkway and I-195/Route 138.
 From here, the road passes through woodland before heading into commercial and industrial areas, where it passes by the Wall Stadium racetrack and the Monmouth Executive Airport.
 The route enters wooded residential and business areas where it intersects Belmar Boulevard and Megill Road, which are both distinct segments of CR 18.
 Route 34 continues north before it intersects Route 33 and CR 547 at the Collingwood Circle.

-At the traffic circle, Route 34 turns northwest to form a concurrency with Route 33 on a four-lane divided highway that passes businesses, crossing into Howell Township and passing over the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad.
-The two routes eventually split, with Route 34 heading north on a two-lane undivided road.
+At the traffic circle, Route 34 turns northwest to run concurrently with Route 33 on a four-lane divided highway that passes businesses, crossing into Howell Township and passing over the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad.
+The two routes eventually split; Route 34 heads north on a two-lane undivided road.
 It passes through wooded areas of Naval Weapons Station Earle and enters Colts Neck Township.
 Upon leaving the grounds of Naval Weapons Station Earle, the route widens into a four-lane divided highway again and comes to a cloverleaf interchange with the Route 18 freeway.
 Past this interchange, Route 34 becomes a two-lane undivided road that passes development and Delicious Orchards before crossing CR 537.
 From here, the road heads past suburban neighborhoods and farmland, intersecting CR 54 before meeting CR 4.
-Route 34 forms a brief concurrency with CR 4 until the county route heads northeast on South Street.
+Route 34 briefly runs concurrently with CR 4 until the county route heads northeast on South Street.
 The route continues into wooded areas of homes, crossing into Holmdel Township, where it has a junction with CR 520.